UK dominates European music sales

 Worldwide music success

-Exports from the UK recorded music sector grew by 8 per cent in 2015, underlining the UK's position as the second largest provider of music repertoire in the world.
-UK music exports generated £2.2bn of revenue during the year - or more than half the Gross Value Added of the music industry, according to Measuring Music 2016, the annual economic survey from UK Music.
+Exports from the UK music sector grew by 13 per cent to £2.5bn in 2016, underlining the UK's position as the second largest provider of music repertoire in the world.
+UK music exports generated £2.2bn of revenue during the year - or more than half of the £4bn Gross Value Added of the music industry, according to Measuring Music 2017, the annual economic survey from UK Music.

 - The UK music industry generated £2.2bn of exports in 2015.
 This is almost 54 per cent of the music industry's Gross Value Added (GVA), which is twice the UK economy's average.
 (1)